 Submit biweekly itemized statement of costs prepared from the Daily Force Account Records to the Engineer as the work is being performed.
 The Engineer will process estimates as the force account work is performed.
 Payment will only be made upon receipt of the Contractor’s itemized statement of costs.

-Upon conclusion of the work performed by an ECFA or work performed by an ACFA submit an itemized statement of the actual costs prepared from the Daily Force Account Record and utilizing the Department’s electronic template titled “Electronic Force Account.”
+Upon conclusion of the work performed by an ECFA or work performed by an ACFA submit an itemized statement of the actual costs prepared from the Daily Force Account Record and utilizing the LPA’s electronic template titled “Electronic Force Account.”
 Submit a compact disk (CD), labeled with the Contractor’s name and the project number, and a hard copy of the “Electronic Force Account.”
-The “Electronic Force Account” template can be downloaded from the following website:
+An “Electronic Force Account” template can be downloaded from the following website:

+www.dot.state.oh.us/divisions/constructionmgt/admin/pages/default.aspx

 The Engineer may approve an alternative electronic template provided all calculations and printouts are equivalent to those generated by the “Electronic Force Account” template.